 What this means for you:

-Since Synthetic Biologics has a reasonably high beta, it’s worth considering why it is so heavily influenced by broader market sentiment.
+Since Synthetic Biologics has a reasonably high beta, it's worth considering why it is so heavily influenced by broader market sentiment.
 For example, it might be a high growth stock or have a lot of operating leverage in its business model.
-In order to fully understand whether SYN is a good investment for you, we also need to consider important company-specific fundamentals such as Synthetic Biologics’s financial health and performance track record.
-I highly recommend you dive deeper by considering the following:
+This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as Synthetic Biologics’s financial health and performance track record.
+I urge you to continue your research by taking a look at the following: